Using the Digital Perceptions Tool

-- It is still in development – so if you find bugs let us know using the feedback form.
+- It is still in development – so if you find bugs let us know

 - The tool that we have built is a reflective tool, it is NOT a diagnostic, it won’t fix anything, and like all reflective tools beauty is in the eye of the beholder.

 - We suggest using the tool in a supported environment, perhaps as part of a workshop about using digital, or in coached sessions.